Discussion Meet winner - Jason Perdue.

-Exellence in Agriculture Award winners - Jason and Karah Perdue.
+Exellence in Agriculture Award winners - Ryan and Amy Musgrave.

 Dedication, hard work, and determination - it isn’t an easy task but young farmers and ranchers are taking on the challenge ahead: producing enough food for a growing population.
 Farm Bureau wants to recognize those accomplishments and reward you for your dedication to agriculture and personal growth.